dinocv/kiddoverse-web-edition/CONTRIBUTING.md

 # Contributing to KiddoVerse

-Thank you for wanting to help make *KiddoVerse* better for kids around the world!
+Thank you for helping make *KiddoVerse* better for kids around the world!

-We welcome contributors of all ages and backgrounds.
+We welcome contributions of all kinds:

-## Ways to Help
 - Improve the game engine
 - Design new blocks and characters
-- Write fun quests and puzzles
+- Create fun quests and puzzles
 - Make the game safer and more educational
 - Translate the game into other languages